NHL Lockout Updates: Check here for the latest on negotiations between the NHL and NHL Players' Association..

 With its proposed salary cap over the next three years, the NHLPA says there will be much more money left for the owners.
 Assuming revenue growth continues averaging about seven per cent every year, the players say the new system would save the owners about $465-million compared to what they would have paid under the 2005 CBA.

 This has emerged as possibly the most contentious issue.

 Hockey-related revenue (HRR) defines exactly what is included when the NHL calculates its total revenue every year.

-In their earlier proposals, the owners want to narrow the definition of HRR to exclude some income sources from the players' share.
+The owners want to narrow the definition of HRR to exclude some income sources.

 To ensure the correct revenue split, a percentage of player salaries is placed in an escrow account every season.
 When exact league revenues are calculated at the end of the season, the escrow cash is divided to ensure that the players get their agreed-to share.

 Players estimate that the owners' latest proposal would see escrow payments climb as high as 15-to-20 per cent of a player's salary.
 That more than doubles the escrow payments made under the 2005 CBA.
 The players oppose this.